MoshikoKar/Generative-AI-Prompt-Creator/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to open an issue or contact me at
+If you have any questions or suggestions, please feel free to open an issue or contact me via Discord: [MoshikoKar Discord Server](https://discord.gg/2fDMTcye).